fibercrypto/skycoin-wiki/BrainWallet.md

 ## Considerations

-The strength depends on the hashing algorithm used.
+The strength and bit requirements depends on the hashing algorithm used and how the key needs to remain secure for.
 We have hashing algorithms that are so slow, that four letter passports cannot be brute forced.
+For storing a key for twenty years in a safe, a full 256 bits of entropy can encoded without trouble.

+For a hot wallet committed to memory, a smaller number (64 bits?) may be enough with a slow enough hashing algorithm.

+The combination of even a weak password as a salt and a strong hashing algorithm, allows even very small sigils to offer a good degree of security.

 5x5 grids may have more data.
 Human memory may forgot more elements of the 5x5 grid quadrants, but more bits total may be remembered.
+We need to empirically determine the best grid size.

+## Best Security Practices

+A person should choose a salt.
+The salt can be a password, a birthday, phone number, social society number or something that is unlikely to be forgotten.
+Does not need to be a secure password, but should be relatively unique to user.
+This will be hashed and then hash into the sigil hash to generate wallet (the hash will be salted).

+This prevents an attacker from running through all weak 64 bit wallet sigils with a brute force attack and looting them.

+Then the user should have a set of sigils committed to memory.